fltk/fltk/README.CMake.txt

    use system libraries instead, unless CMake can't find them.
 If you set any of these options to OFF, then the built in library will be used.

+OPTION_USE_NANOSVG - default ON
+   FLTK has a built in nano svg library.
+Turning this option off disables nano SVG support.

 OPTION_USE_XINERAMA - default ON
 OPTION_USE_XFT - default ON
 OPTION_USE_XDBE - default ON